 - Strategies put in place and tried for a period of time to see if successful, staff discussions and observations regularly at this point.

-- Advice and guidance sought from Link Professional during SENDCO termly meeting.
+- Advice and guidance sought from Link Professional during SENDCO termly meeting or before it relevant.

-- Use of formal and continuing assessment of the child’s abilities, academically through the use of Teacher Assessment and Target Tracker to compare to National Levels and expected progress, as well as intervention outcomes, or socially and emotionally through the use of Thrive stages and assessments.
+- Use of formal and continuing assessment of the child’s abilities, academically through the use of Teacher Assessment and data tracking to compare to National Levels and expected progress, as well as intervention outcomes, or socially and emotionally through the use of appropriate assessments.

 How do we consult with parents and/or children and young people about their needs?

-If a child has been identified with a Special Educational Need and/or Disability, who needs support and/or intervention beyond in class support, their name is firstly added to the class SENIC list (Special Educational Needs In Class) and, through discussions with staff, parents/carers and the child, the most appropriate form of provision or intervention is put in place.
-The child’s progress is reviewed regularly by relevant staff (through assessments, data and observations) and the need for continuing, adapting or withdrawing the provision/intervention is decided, depending on whether the educational gap has decreased and/or barriers to learning have been overcome and the child is able to succeed without support.
-At this point it may be decided to change or adapt the appropriate provision/intervention, or the length of time or frequency of support may be decreased and again reviewed at a later point.
+If a child has been identified with a Special Educational Need and/or Disability, who needs support and/or intervention beyond in class support, their name is firstly added to the class intervention list and, through discussions with staff, parents/carers and the child, the most appropriate form of provision or intervention is put in place.
+The child’s progress is reviewed regularly by relevant staff (through assessments, data and observations)and the need for continuing, adapting or withdrawing the provision/intervention is decided, depending on whether the educational gap has decreased and/or barriers to learning have been overcome and the child is able to succeed without support.
+At this point, it may be decided to change or adapt the appropriate provision/intervention, or the length of time or frequency of support may be decreased and again reviewed at a later point.

 If the gap does not decrease and the child’s barriers continue with little progression being made over a prolonged period of time, despite our best endeavours, then the school (in conjunction with the child and their parents/carers) may involve an outside agency for guidance, observations and/or assessment and the child’s name will be added onto the SEN Register.
 At this point the child will also have an ISP or Care Plan, which is discussed and created with the child (age appropriately) and shared with the parents/carers and relevant staff, then reviewed and adapted at least twice throughout the year in conjunction with the child (age appropriate).